Olakkannesvara Temple: Etymology

 Commonly, the building has been known as the "Olakkanatha Temple".
 Its original name, however, was Olakkannesvara, a corruption of "Ulaikkannisvaram" (meaning: the temple of Siva whose forehead contains the crescent moon or eye of wisdom).
 Olakkannesvara is mistakenly called a Mahishasura temple as it is situated above the Mahishasuramardini mandapa (cave temple).

 Geography

 Olakkannesvara Temple is located in Mahabalipuram town.
 Facing east, the temple is accessed only be a series of cut steps on exposed rock.
 It is situated on the top of a hill, above the Mahishasuramardini mandapa near the modern lighthouse.
 It is approximately 58 km from Chennai city (previously, Madras) and about 20 miles from Chengalpet.
 The area is a high security zone as there is a nuclear power station about a few kilometers to its south.

 History

-Like the Shore Temple, the Olakkannesvara Temple was built during the reign of the Pallava dynasty king Rajasimha.
+Like the Shore Temple, the Olakkannesvara Temple was built during the reign of the Pallava dynasty king Rajasimha during the early 8th century.
 Archaeologist Albert Longhurst observed that prior to the construction of the present lighthouse at this site in 1900, the roof of the Olakkannesvara Temple served as the lighthouse with perhaps a wooden shed structure on the roof.
 Worship was offered in this temple till the nineteenth century.